-The sources are followed by a brief description which usually has a maximum of 150 words.
-There are several types and formats of annotated bibliographies that are commonly used by various institutions around the world.
-Therefore, it is crucial for writers to inquire on the kind of annotated bibliography that is recommended by their instructors.
+The sources are followed by a brief description, which usually has a maximum of 150 words.
+There are several types and formats of annotated bibliographies that are commonly used by various institutions worldwide.
+Therefore, writers must inquire about the annotated bibliography recommended by their instructors.
 Failure to follow the recommended format can lead to poor grades.
 The writer must strive to make their work stand out and presentable to the readers.
 For example, you are recommended to use legible font type and size.

 Importance of an Annotated Bibliography

-• The section of your paper shows that you researched thoroughly and found relevant information about the topic that was assigned to you.
+• The section of your paper shows that you researched thoroughly and found relevant information about the topic assigned to you.

 • Writers can list and describe all the sources that contributed to their topic.

-• The description of sources helps the readers to get an idea of published content.
+• The description of sources helps the readers to get an idea of the published content.

 • It contains information about areas that your audience may be interested in.